gacetta/notes/node.md

 # node.js
+From the old site:
+Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

 Node.js is a runtime environment for javascript built on Chrome's V8 JS engine.
 When it was introduced in 1995, Javascript could only be run inside a browser, which limited its functionality to client-side use.
 In 2009, Node.js was introduced which allowed for Javascript to be run outside of a browser.
 This provided the ability for javascript to be used server-side as well.